abmesamesa/blog/posts/2021-01-25-aws-learning-path.md

 - Not great for data archiving, dynamic data, file system required, structured data that need to be queried

 #### Amazon glacier

+- Low cost, long term storage
+- It does not provide instant access to data
+- Organized in vaults (containers) and archives (any object as in S3)
+- Managed via API
+- Data is encrypted
+- Vault data policies and vault lock policies can be configured

+#### EC2 instance storage

+- Local disk drives associated to an instance
+- Ephemeral
+- Instance stopped of terminated the data is lost
+- Instance reboot keep the data
+- Included in the price of an instance
+- Very high I/O
+- Ideal for cache, buffer

+#### Elastic block store EBS

+- Persistent and durable data storage
+- Can be attached to an EC2 instance, but they remain independent
+- Backups can be made (Snapshots) stored in S3, incrementally
+- A snapshot can be used to recreate an EBS volume
+- EBS volumes are replicated by AZ
+- General purpose SSD EBS volume can be used to store databases
+- Offers encryption on selected volumes types
+- Can be accessed by one instance at a time
+- Not recommended for temporary storage or multi-instance storage access